Hetprajapati12/Django-Trainee-Assignment-AccuKnox/README.md

 ## Answer-2
 Yes, Django signals run in the same thread as the caller by default.
 Signals in Django are synchronous, meaning that the signal is processed in the same thread as the code that triggered the signal.

-To demonstrate this, I will provide a code snippet that shows the thread identity of the caller and the signal handler.
+To demonstrate this, I provided a code snippet that shows the thread identity of the caller and the signal handler.
 The thread ID will be the same, proving that signals run in the same thread.

 Let's define a signal in [models.py](https://github.com/Hetprajapati12/Django-Trainee-Assignment-AccuKnox/blob/main/models.py) and connect a signal handler that logs the current thread ID.